|Study location||Estonia, Tallinn|

 Motivation letter – 500 word max and should include background, interests, influences and the current direction of your work.
 Also identify the reasons for pursuing an MA in graphic design, expectations of the program, and intended use of the two years of study

 A relevant portfolio is required.

-Portfolio should be uploaded in digital format (max 60 Mb) which should include 10–15 projects, with each project supported by a selection of 4–6 images and 50 word description.
+Portfolio – in digital format (as a PDF, max 60 Mb) which should include 10–15 projects, with each project supported by a selection of 4–6 images and 50 word description.
 This can include a mix of professional commissions, self-initiated work, BA projects, unrealized and in-progress work, or projects from within other fields (where relevant).
 If including video work, use still-frames for the PDF, with an external link to the video.

 • copy of your Bachelor’s degree certificate or equivalent and its translation into Estonian or English.
 NB! both, the copies and translations have to be attested by notary!